 Escher’s work is known for such things as his optical illusions and his playing with perspective.
 He had an aptitude for rendering day-to-day subjects unfamiliar by means of the viewpoint he took or the cutout he made.
 The ideal nourishment for this was photography, which Escher took up when he was 15 years old.

 During the 1920s and 1930s, Maurits Cornelis Escher often went on long trips through Italy to soak up some inspiration for his work.
-The exhibition Escher, close up shows that Escher’s preliminary studies comprised not only sketches but also photos.
+Escher’s preliminary studies comprised not only sketches but also photos.

-Over the years, several interesting documentaries and short films have been made about Maurits Escher.
-On this page, we show a selection of them, along with a brief description.
+Throughout the years several interesting documentaries and short films have been made about printmaker M.C.
+Escher.
+On this page we show a selection of them, along with a brief description.